<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

-Shopify Plus vs. Magento Commerce 2: Which Is Better in 2021?
+Shopify Plus vs. Adobe Commerce (Magento) : Which Is Better in 2024?

-Shopify Plus and Magento Commerce 2 are two eCommerce platform options for enterprise eCommerce businesses.
+Shopify Plus and Adobe Commerce (the old Magento Commerce 2) are two eCommerce platform options for enterprise eCommerce businesses.
 At a glance, they may seem similar in their pricing, features, and all-around capabilities, but in reality, what you get from each platform vastly differs.

 Businesses should seriously consider the pros and cons of each software before settling on which one to use for their eCommerce store.

-If you’re trying to decide between Shopify Plus and Magento Commerce 2, this article will give you insight into both platforms’ pros and cons, and ultimately make it clear which one is best for you based on the unique needs of your business.
+If you’re trying to decide between Shopify Plus and Adobe Commerce, this article will give you insight into both platforms’ pros and cons, and ultimately make it clear which one is best for you based on the unique needs of your business.

 Choosing a platform is one of the most important decisions eCommerce business owners make.
 If you start with the wrong one, you will end up wasting time and resources on migrating your shop to a different platform.

-Shopify Plus and Magento Commerce 2 are both platforms that are designed to handle large-scale eCommerce retail, however, the crucial differences between the two can make or break your business’s chance at success.
+Shopify Plus and Adobe Commerce (previously Magento Commerce 2) are both platforms that are designed to handle large-scale eCommerce retail, however, the crucial differences between the two can make or break your business’s chance at success.

-Magento Commerce 2 is the latest version of the company’s enterprise-level platform, which has been a go-to option for big businesses ever since its original version was introduced in 2016.
-The main reason why businesses opt for Magento Commerce 2 is its customizability and support for multiple stores.
+Adobe Commerce (Magento Commerce 2) is the latest version of the company’s enterprise-level platform, which has been a go-to option for big businesses ever since its original version was introduced in 2016.
+The main reason why businesses opt for Adobe Commerce is its customizability and support for multiple stores.

 liverpool_magentoMagento 2 Commerce used by professional sports team Liverpool FC for merchandise sales